qamarian-sds/sfm/README.md

 SFM allows you to move files and subdees about.
 Movements can be performed only within your present working directory.
 Files and subdees can be moved:

-	- to the beginning of your dir;
+1. To the beginning of your dir
-	- behind another file/subdee
+2. Behind another file/subdee

 	sfm mv {File name or subdee name} a // Moving to The Beginning of The Dir sfm mv {File name or subdee name} b {Other file} // Moving to The Back of Another